Optimize Your Social Security Income to Benefit Your Family or Charity

 Will you rely on Social Security income to live?
 Many of us will be in a position in which we are eligible to receive Social Security benefits, but we won’t rely on that income to cover our daily living expenses.
-If this is the case, you have the opportunity to optimize those payments into a substantial gift for charity or to enhance your legacy.
-Here’s how:
+If this is the case, you have the opportunity to optimize your social security income into a substantial gift for charity or to enhance your legacy.

 Let’s assume that between you and your spouse, your Social Security benefit will total about $30,000 each year.
 Rather than spending that money, take the $30,000 and give it to your favorite charity each year.
 The first benefit this creates is a tax deduction by removing the full $30,000 from your taxable income.
 Now that the charity has the full $30,000, have the organization buy a last-to-die, survivorship life insurance policy on you and your spouse.
 If both of you are roughly 65 years old, that will buy a $2.5 million policy for the ultimate benefit of that charity.
 Now that’s an effective way to optimize those Social Security payments.